Benjaspet/Elixir-V4/README.md

 - Developers: Ben Petrillo (Eerie6560), KingRainbow44 (Magix)

-### To-Do List

-- Spotify playlists - fetch artist for each track.
-- Custom playlists (via MongoDB).
-- And more...

 ### All Features

 - [x] Support for YouTube and Spotify URLs (playlists included).